Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-Interestingly, effects of mentor gender on continuation were only minimally reduced after accounting for the rank of the mentor's institution (Figure 5C).
-This suggests that the relationship between institution and trainee continuation may be mediated by factors unrelated to the mentor, such as the availability of informal collaborative relationships with others at the institution, or the institution's prestige.
+Incorporating status metrics also accounted for some effects of mentor seniority (Fig. 4B).
+In a stepwise comparison, randomizing data for both status and seniority resulted in a greater reduction of mentor-gender effects than randomizing either alone, suggesting that gender differences in seniority do not account for effects of gender differences in status (Fig. S9).

-Separately analyzing data for graduate students and postdocs (Figure S9) and life sciences and all other research areas (Figure S10) showed consistent effects for mentor status and trainee gender.
+Separately analyzing data for graduate students and postdocs (Fig. S10) and life sciences and all other research areas (Fig. S11) showed consistent effects for mentor status, mentor seniority, and trainee gender.
 Mentor-gender effects did not reach significance among all subsets of the data, possibly because of the reduced statistical power available in these smaller datasets.